Marijuana – Identity of Substance

 Plant-sourced CBD is not listed in any schedule of either the Minnesota or federal versions of the Controlled Substance Act.
 CBD itself is not illegal.

-On the other hand, if CBD is sourced from “industrial hemp,” then it is legal under state law and federal government is currently (2018) prohibited from spending money to prosecute a person for hemp-CBD that is legal under Minnesota or state law.
+On the other hand, CBD sourced from “industrial hemp,” is legal under both Minnesota and federal law.

-Problems of proof for CBD.
-If the government wanted to prosecute someone for CBD, how would they prove that the CBD is illegal — sourced from marijuana not hemp?
-It may prove difficult to impossible; and the burden of proof in a criminal case rests with the government lawyers.
-If a person was being prosecuted for CBD, would he or she have evidence available to prove that it was legally sourced, from a plant other than “marijuana” such as industrial hemp?
+Problems of proving identity for CBD.
+If the government wanted to prosecute someone for CBD, how would they prove that the CBD is illegal?
+How can a prosecutor prove the identity of the source?
+It may be difficult; and the burden of proof in a criminal case rests with the government lawyers.

 Read our blog article: Is CBD legal in Minnesota? for a more in depth look.

 Field test vs. lab analysis.
 Probable cause vs. trial evidence.
-Now, DNA testing can be done.
+Now, DNA testing can also be done.

 “Identifying a plant sample as Cannabis sativa is the first step in determining if an illegal substance has been seized.
 Methods for the identification of marijuana include: botanical identification through inspection of the intact plant morphology and growth habit, microscopical examination of leaves for the presence of cystolith hairs, chemical screening tests such as the Duquenois-Levine test, THC identification through biochemical methods, and the use of molecular sequencing to identify DNA sequence homology to reference marijuana samples.”
 Coyle, Heather Miller, Timothy Palmbach, Nicholas Juliano, Carll Ladd, and Henry C. Lee.
 “An overview of DNA methods for the identification and individualization of marijuana.”
 Croatian Medical Journal 44, no. 3 (2003): 315-321.

-The Duquenois-Levine test is not used to identify marijuana in trials because has numerous problems with false positives and also is a “color test” susceptible to subjective interpretation.
+The Duquenois-Levine test is not used to prove identity in trials because of numerous problems with false positives and also is a “color test” susceptible to subjective interpretation.

 The Non-Specificity of the Duquenois-Levine Field Test for Marijuana, Kelly, John F., et al., Open Forensic Science Journal; January 2012, Vol. 5, p.
 4:

 “Abstract: The purpose of this study is to determine the specificity, or lack thereof, of the Duquenois-Levine (D-L) field test kit in the identification of marijuana.
 Out of the forty-two samples tested, patchouli, spearmint, and eucalyptus tested positive for marijuana using the D-L field test.
 From these results, it can be concluded that the test is non-specific and can yield false positives.
-Therefore, it cannot be legitimately used for the prosecution or conviction of an individual for violations of the anti-marijuana laws as it does not provide proof beyond a reasonable doubt of the presence of marijuana.
-In fact, law enforcement personnel and the test kit manufacturer claim that the D-L field test is a specific, identification test with near perfect accuracy.
-In court, police officers testify falsely to the identification of marijuana in a seized substance based solely on the D-L test and other non-specific, screening tests leading to convictions.
-The result is the denial of the Constitutionally-guaranteed right to a fair trial, due process and countless wrongful marijuana convictions.“ Forensic Analysis of Marijuana and the Kurzman Mystery, 41 Tex.
+Therefore, it cannot be legitimately used for the prosecution or conviction of an individual for violations of the anti-marijuana laws as it does not provide proof beyond a reasonable doubt of the presence of marijuana.“ Forensic Analysis of Marijuana and the Kurzman Mystery, 41 Tex.
 Tech L. Rev. (2008-2009).
 Issues in identification.

 What is a “plant?”